-The team consists of the Head Teacher Welfare, Year Advisors, Assistant Year Advisers, School Counsellors, Careers Advisor, Youth Mentor, Learning Support staff and two Deputy Principals.
-The team works closely in partnership with parents, caregivers and outside school services in order to foster student resilience.
-In daily interactions with students and through individual and whole-school programs, students are taught to be compassionate, self-aware, and to be accountable for their choices.
-The school works in close association with outside agencies such as Engadine District Youth Services, The National Youth Mental Health Foundation, ‘Head Space’, psychologists, and other medical professionals.
-Our primary concern is that all students’ needs are addressed and that school is a fun, happy and healthy environment for our entire student body.
+The team consists of the Head Teacher Wellbeing, Year Advisors, Assistant Year Advisors, School Counsellors, Careers Advisor, Learning Support staff and two Deputy Principals.
+The team works closely in partnership with staff, parents, caregivers and outside school services in order to foster student resilience.
+In daily interactions with students and through individual and whole-school programs, students are taught to be compassionate, self-aware, to be accountable for their choices, and to make sense of their world.

-Starting high school can be difficult and daunting.
-Our Welfare Team pairs a group of Year 7 students with two Year 11 students who act as their peer support mentors and role models.
+The start of high school is an exciting transition.
+Our Wellbeing Team pairs a group of Year 7 students with Year 11 students who act as their peer support mentors and role models.
 These role models have been trained to offer support, friendship and general guidance when students are first navigating high school.

 Students in Year 10 are treated and respected as seniors, and therefore, begin to adopt leadership roles within the school.
-The Welfare Team and Year Advisors guide them through this transition and help them cope with the challenges that these teenage years may bring.
+The Wellbeing Team and Year Advisors guide them through this transition and help them cope with the challenges that these teenage years may bring.
 This year is crucial in terms of students completing their ROSA, or seeking post-school opportunities.
 The Year Advisor and Year Advisor Assistant are able to guide students through senior school assessment procedures as well as assist them in working towards acquiring a positive school-life balance.

-The Year 12 Year Advisors know their students well and can guide them every step of the way through the HSC course to prepare them for a rewarding future.
-By Year 12, students are firmly the leaders of the school and work with staff to create an inclusive and enjoyable school environment.
+The Year 12 Year Advisor and Assistant know their students well and can guide them every step of the way through the HSC course to prepare them for a rewarding future.
+By Year 12, students are taking leadership roles within the school and work with staff to create an inclusive and enjoyable school environment.
 Year 12 students are offered extensive help with study, preparation for exams, time management and how to manage the pressures they may experience during the HSC.